-A healthy diet for prediabetes explores the different options, the various philosophies about starches and the role of fat in weight loss; and the power of walking to lower blood glucose.
+A healthy diet for prediabetes explores the different options, the various philosophies about starches and the role of dietary fat in weight loss; and the power of walking to lower blood glucose.

 The diagnosis of prediabetes is the first difficulty.
 Many have normal fasting blood glucose and an unremarkable HbA1c test; yet their levels soar after a starchy meal.
-Unknown to both themselves and their doctors they are at risk of progressing to T2D.
-So there is no emphasis on the importance of a healthy diet.
+Unknown to both themselves and their doctors they are at risk of progressing to T2D; so there is no emphasis on the importance of a healthy diet.

 They have what is now being called "intermediate hyperglycemia;" frequently undetected seriously raised blood-glucose after sweet and starchy meals.